operator-framework/operator-lifecycle-manager/doc/design/channel-naming.md

 This guide shows OLM users how to use and choose naming conventions for channels to manage their operator upgrades.

-## GOALS

-Some goals of this document include:

- - Define what a channel is and how it is defined
- - Explain different naming conventions for channels and how it impacts operator upgrades
- - Describe how operators can be promoted from one channel to another
- - Describe future designs for OLM that alter the way channels are used

 ## CHANNELS

 Operator Lifecycle Manager (OLM) provides a channel concept that allows you